gonaj/gonaj-backend/.github/COPILOT_INSTRUCTIONS.md

 **Package Manager:** uv (modern Python package manager)

 ---
+## MANDATORY: Never use icons/emojies or special characters in code, strings or to show logs.
 ## MANDATORY: Always Use Latest Stable Versions

 When adding ANY new dependency or library to this project, you MUST: